 There are two disadvantages to using your home’s equity to purchase investment real estate.
 First is the fact that it isn’t very scalable.
 If you only plan to own one investment home, this may be fine, but it isn’t too conducive to building real wealth.
 The second downside is that refinancing involves considerable fees and closing costs, making it expensive to use repeatedly for financing purchases.

-4. Hard Money Loans
+4. Take Out A Hard Money Loan

 Hugely popular among established real estate investors, hard money loans are a powerful way to boost project returns through fast and affordable financing.
 Rather than being secured by your current assets, they use the value of your proposed investment property as collateral.